Peripheral Vascular Disease

 If conservative management is unsuccessful the surgeons will proceed to a more aggressive management of the disease process.
 Our surgeons will generally suggest performing a balloon angioplasty and stent placement if the blockages are not managed by conservative means.
 An additional tool the surgeons have to remove the blockage and improve blood flow is a laser atherectomy device.
 This device allows the surgeons to vaporize the plaque blockage inside of the vessel by using a high energy light (laser).

-If minimally invasive treatment is unsuccessful or not recommended, then invasive open and endovascular surgical techniques are used.
+If minimally invasive treatment is unsuccessful or not recommended, then more invasive such as open and endovascular surgical techniques are used.

 Surgical bypass is an open surgical procedure where the affected vessel segment is removed and a natural or synthetic graft is placed to reroute the flow of blood.
 This procedure does not treat the overall disease process, rather it is used as a means of blockage/occlusion removal.